KuzniaCo/chemistry-app/knowledgeBase/usingSvgs.md

 ### Requirements

 In order to use SVGs, make sure `react-native-svg` library is present.
+If not, install it by running `expo install react-native-svg` in an appropriate directory.
+For more information about this library, visit `https://github.com/react-native-svg/react-native-svg`.

 ### How and where to store SVGs